julianeon/julianeon/glitch_guide.md

 ![glitch ball game screenshot](./glitch_bouncing_balls.png)

-In this app, you select the color of the ball and enter a number for the size in pixels of the ball (I suggest 100).
+In this app, you select the color of the ball and enter a number for the size in pixels of the ball (suggested value: 100).

 A ball will then bounce onto the screen, of that size and color.

 [julianeon-bouncing-balls](https://glitch.com/~julianeon-bouncing-balls)